shuyanglin61/probability-and-inference-portfolio-shuyang-lin/02-monte-carlo-error/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Now we see that the absolute errors first vary among different p.
-The higher the p, the higher the absolute error with same size.
+The higher the p, the higher the absolute error with the same size.

 To see further information, we change the absolute error to log2 scale
 too: